ryu2333/GUI-Screenshots/monthly index returns.md

 # Monthly Index Return Performance

+- Fund and Index return performance was tracked with a third party legacy application called Clienteer by backoffice personnel.
+Retired this legacy app by introducing a new fund/index performance interface.
 - Index Definition interface allows admin to add/edit/delete indices that should track the performance.
 - After establishing a new index, administrators should utilize the Index/Mis.
 Return interface to manage the monthly return percentages.
 The Quarter-to-Date (QTD%), Year-to-Date (YTD%), and Inception-to-Date (ITD%) values will be generated automatically upon entry of the Monthly Return %.
 - It is also possible to modify historical Monthly Return % data.
 Should this occur, all subsequent QTD%, YTD%, and ITD% figures from the amended date onwards will be recalculated automatically to account for the updates.